Wormgit/LabelaHerdinMinutes/README.md

 ### Model Re-training
 Replace the path of the training dataset in config.py with your own path.
 To train the model, use python `train.py -h` to get help with setting command line arguments.
 Examples of runing the code with fully supervised mode or metric learning mode are in `run.txt`.
 The training dataset is in `Cows2021 Sub-levels/Train`.
-Merge tracklets from the training dataset: `make_retrain` Replace the merge dataset to the origianl one and run `train.py` to finetune the model.
+Merge tracklets from the training dataset: `Datasets/make_retrain` Replace the merge dataset to the origianl one and run `train.py` to finetune the model.

 ### Test